Eazy vs PowerPoint Copilot: A Content-First Editor vs the Corporate Standard in 2026

 AI Output Quality: The $30/Month Question

 The core issue with Copilot for PowerPoint isn't capability — it's output quality.
 Independent reviews consistently report that Copilot generates "generic, topic-titled slides" that need 15-30 minutes of manual reformatting per slide to meet professional standards.
 At $20-30/month on top of Microsoft 365, the value proposition is questionable.
-Eazy produces presentation-ready slides that need minimal adjustment.
+Eazy takes a content-first path: you shape the content in a real document, and slides are designed for you, on-brand out of the box.

 Deckary's 2026 Copilot review found that AI-generated slides "lack the strategic, action-oriented titles that consulting firms use" and instead produce "generic, topic-titled content."
 Their testing showed each Copilot-generated slide required 15-30 minutes of manual reformatting before it was presentation-ready.
 That's potentially hours of cleanup for a standard deck.